How do I get the full text of an article?

 -Limit by subject area.
 The refine-results panels (to the left of the screen in Web of Science and Biosis; above your search results in Scopus) allow you to quickly narrow your results list using a number of parameters.
 The subject area terms provide a quick way to quickly tease out a smaller set of results based on disciplinary groupings: Web of Science, for example, has listings for "evolutionary biology" and "ecology."

 -Limit by year.
 You can specify a range of years (2005-2010, for example) in your initial search, but you'll need to select years individually to limit a search you've already run in these databases.
+Remember that your assignment specifies that you must use literature published in 2000 or later.

 Reading Primary Literature